 Cons for a contact agency are:

-With a managed virtual assistant service, the service provider hires, trains, and manages the VA as its full-time employee, eliminating the need for onboarding and oversight on your part.
-Typically, an account manager acts like an in-house manager, bridging you and the VA to ensure promised service levels and quality.
+A managed virtual assistant service involves the provider hiring, training, and overseeing the VA as a full-time employee, so you don't have to handle onboarding or supervision.
+Usually, an account manager functions like an in-house manager, connecting you with the VA to maintain agreed-upon service quality and standards.

-The account manager documents all processes and trains a backup VA to take over if the primary VA is absent or moves on.
-The account manager also helps you continually optimize the service to maximize productivity.
+The account manager (in Prialto's case, called an Engagement Manager) documents all processes and trains a backup VA to take over if the primary VA is absent or moves on.
+They also help you continually optimize the service to maximize productivity—acting as your dedicated process experts.

-How Woodruff Sawyer saves 1,000/month with a managed VA service: read the case Study
+Learn more: How Woodruff Sawyer saves 1,000/month with a managed VA service

 With a managed VA service, the service provider takes much of the risk of delivering a quality VA service.
 It depends a bit on how an engagement is structured—your risk grows with the length of a contract.
 If a particular VA doesn't work out, a backup is ready to take over.